stevecoug/twitter-stream-api/README.md

 If no tag is provided, the fallback is the rule content itself.

+For your convience, there is a "query builder" for rules available, learn more [here](#rule-builder).

 #### Deleting a rule

 > Note: you can not delete a rule before adding it.